vitiral/stfu8/README.md

   - There might be other cases you can think of or want to create.
 In general, try _not_ to create more use cases if you don't have to.
 - **STFU-8**: is "good" when you want data is mostly UTF-8 text that might have a couple of binary pieces.
-It is especailly good if you want to support hand writing text combined with binary sequences and then decoding back to full binary.
+It is especially good if you want to support hand writing text combined with binary sequences and then decoding back to full binary.
 It has _very poor_ if your data is actually binary, requiring ( on average) _4 bytes_ per byte of binary.